Exhibit Booth at the

 Evangelical Theological Society Conference

 In November every year, IPA sets up its annual exhibit booth at the Evangelical Theological Society conference to promote the preterist view to its two thousand plus attendees.
-Last year (2016) was our eighteenth consecutive year to do this, and every year the benefits for the whole Preterist movement keep getting better and better:
+This November (2018) will be our 20th consecutive year to do this, and every year the benefits for the whole Preterist movement keep getting better and better:

 • Increases Visibility and Awareness of the Preterist view